thobhanifreddy/Algorithms/README.md

 # Algorithms

 Currently, implementation of all algorithms is in C.
-Feel free to add implementations in other programming languages or even improve any if the code.
+Feel free to add implementations in other programming languages or even improve any of the existing code.

 ## Future Plans